william-vw/fun3/README.md

 ## Demo
 - _Online demo_.
 An online demo: [https://editor.notation3.org/fun3.html?link=vGZAfRYE](https://editor.notation3.org/fun3.html?link=vGZAfRYE)
 It is pre-loaded with the `descendantOf` example, but you can change the query, rules and data to any other example.
+__Note__: the demo uses the Python ANTLR N3 parser, meaning that loading large datasets will take time.

 - _Local demo_.
 You can easily run fun3 on your own machine using [`test.ipynb`](python/test.ipynb).